-- Economic Income Payments - Second Round of payments: \$1,200 per couple plus \$600 per qualifying child under the age of 17 - Subject to income thresholds will be reconciled on 2020 tax return - Will be direct deposited if IRS has information, otherwise you will receive as a paper check. - If IRS does not have correct information, you can claim the payment when you file your 2020 tax return in the spring of 2021. - Social Security retirement beneficiaries do not need to file to receive the rebate.
+- Economic Income Payments - Second Round of payments: \$600 per person plus \$600 per qualifying child under the age of 17 - Subject to income thresholds will be reconciled on 2020 tax return - Was direct deposited if IRS had information, otherwise you received as a paper check or debit card. - If IRS does not have correct information, you can claim the payment when you file your 2020 tax return in the spring of 2021. - Social Security retirement beneficiaries do not need to file to receive the rebate.